matthewpennell/eve-traders-handbook/readme.md

 ### Changelog

+* 2 May 2016 - Switch to allow for region-based monitoring rather than specifying individual systems
 * 27 April 2016 - Updated CREST API call due to withdrawal of public endpoint
 * 12 March 2016 - converted all eve-central.com API calls to use CREST
 * 12 July 2015 - Add ability to include shipping costs